 The processor supports contact processing rates of non-coherent and coherent detections per 4-second scan.
 Doppler filtering is utilized to make coherent detections.
 The radar has been designed to function in two separate scan modes: Low Elevation (LOW-E) and Equal Angle Coverage (EAC) mode.
-LOW-E is designed to detect and track low flying Anti-Ship missiles utilizing Moving Target Indicator.
+LOW-E is designed to detect and track low flying anti-ship missiles utilizing Moving Target Indicator (MTI).
 EAC mode is designed for high angle volume search and to track both high and low altitude targets.
-Either Scan Mode can be selected for all 360 degrees in azimuth coverage (Background Mode) or can be entered as Scan Mode Gates in sectors not smaller than 5.6 degrees and as large as 360 degrees.
+Either scan mode can be selected for all 360 degrees in azimuth coverage (Background Mode) or can be entered as scan mode gates in sectors not smaller than 5.6 degrees and as large as 360 degrees.

-The AN/SPS-48G Program, referred to as Radar Obsolescence and Availability Recovery (ROAR), is a Reliability, Maintainability, and Availability (RM&A) improvement to the AN/SPS-48E(V) Radar that resolves known system readiness issues and addresses Unable to Procure concerns throughout its extended lifecycle.
-The RM&A and Operating & Support Cost improvements for AN/SPS-48G(V)1 allow it to be supported in the Fleet through 2050 and beyond with a performance equivalent to that of the AN/SPS-48E.
+The AN/SPS-48G Program, referred to as Radar Obsolescence and Availability Recovery (ROAR), is a Reliability, Maintainability and Availability (RM&A) improvement to the AN/SPS-48E Radar that resolves known system readiness issues and addresses Unable to Procure concerns throughout its extended lifecycle.
+The RM&A and Operating & Support Cost improvements for AN/SPS-48G allow it to be supported in the Fleet through 2050 and beyond with a performance equivalent to that of the AN/SPS-48E.

-AN/SPS-48G kits are produced by Exelis, Inc., A Wholly Owned Subsidiary of Harris Corp.
-(Formerly ITT Gilfillan) under a Fixed Price plus Incentive Fee contract.
+AN/SPS-48G kits are produced by Exelis, Inc., A Wholly Owned Subsidiary of Harris Corporation (Formerly ITT Gilfillan) under a Fixed Price plus Incentive Fee contract.
 Refurbishment of the AN/SPS-48E components is completed by Exelis, Inc. under a CPFF/FFP NAVSEA Basic Ordering Agreement contract.
-Both contracts are covered under the AN/SPS-48 Radar Acquisition Plan (AP) #94-003 (Revision 8 approved 14 July 2014).
+Both contracts are covered under the AN/SPS-48 Radar Acquisition Plan (AP) #94-003 (Revision 8 approved July 14, 2014).
 The AN/SPS-48G unique components passed MIL-S-901D shock and environmental testing.

 |Point Of Contact|